Enhancing Semantic Segmentation with Continual Self-Supervised Pre-training: Preliminaries and Problem Formulation

 \subsection{Problem formulation}

-Given an encoder trained via SSL~\citep{udi,dino}, we are interested in improving the output feature embedding $e$ by training only the adapter parameters $\theta_A$ via SSL.
-Thus we write the new ViT parameters as $\theta_A$, resulting in a different feature embedding $e'$ given an input image.
+Given an encoder trained via SSL~\citep{udi,dino}, we are interested in improving the output feature embedding by training only the adapter parameters $\theta_A$ via SSL.
+Given an input image, we denote with $e'$ the output feature embedding of the new ViT with the Adapter.
 Here $\theta_A$ denotes the trainable parameters of the $\operatorname{Adapter}$ layers.
 Given a new target dataset $\mathcal{T}$, our problem is to study and develop the most suitable SSL framework that maximizes the performance of $e'$.
 We measure the performance of the feature embedding $e'$ by finetuning our model for semantic segmentation together with an additional decoder.
-In other words, we use semantic segmentation finetuning as the representative metric for gauging feature embeddings $e'$.
+In other words, we use semantic segmentation finetuning as the representative metric for gauging the feature embeddings $e'$.
+We highlight that this setting differs from traditional supervised continual learning.
+Here, the \emph{continual} aspect refers to the sequential refinement of the pre-trained weights $\theta_A$ of the ViT backbone on a new unlabeled distribution $\mathcal{T}$.